apache/arrow/docs/source/python/getting_involved.rst

   so that in the other ``.pyx`` files they can be used to implement Python classes, functions and helpers.
 * PyArrow is also based on dedicated pieces of code that are written into Arrow itself.
-  Those live into ``cpp/src/arrow/python`` directory and provide the low level code for capabilities like converting to and from numpy or pandas and the classes that allow to use Python objects and callbacks in C++.
+  Those live in ``python/pyarrow/src/arrow/python`` directory and provide the low level code for capabilities like converting to and from numpy or pandas and the classes that allow to use Python objects and callbacks in C++.